perlmaster/perlstuff/README.md

-sys-tasklist.pl - display a list of tasks for Windows zipwrite.pl - write files to a ZIP file zipbackup.pl - backup an entire directory tree to a ZIP file
+sys-tasklist.pl - display a list of tasks for Windows zipwrite.pl - write files to a ZIP file zipbackup.pl - backup an entire directory tree to a ZIP file antbuild.pl - produce output similar to the "ant -projecthjelp" command

 the other files in this repository are files that are "required" by the above named scripts